I remember when I first tried making Spanish rice at home, it was always easy to make more than I needed.

 This recipe is my ultimate go-to dinner when I have bell peppers and leftover Spanish rice.

-Aside from the rice and bell peppers, all you need are taco meat, black beans, your favorite cheese, and spices.
+Aside from the rice and bell peppers, all you need are taco meat, seasoned canned black beans, your favorite cheese, and spices.

 The combination of spicy and savory Mexican flavors with sweet bell peppers creates an unrivaled flavor profile.